openquantumhardware/qick/README.md

 Contribute
 ----------

-You are welcome to contribute to scqubits development by forking this repository and sending pull requests.
+You are welcome to contribute to QICK development by forking this repository and sending pull requests.

 All contributions are expected to be consistent with [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).